 - Professor Stuart Anderson, Impact of digitalisation on older people, benefits and problems

-- Freddie MsMahon, New and current advances in use for IT for and by older people
+- Freddie McMahon, New and current advances in use for IT for and by older people.

 There were presentations on The DWP’s Strategy for Older Workers by David Anderson, on Universal Credit by Andrea and Corrine Gregory from DWP, on the Economic and Employment Contribution of Older Londoners by Chris Walsh of PAiL & Wise Age, and on The Benefits of Older Londoners to London’s Economy by Gordon Deuchars from Age UK London.